MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/ad-ca-vpn-connectivity-windows10.md

 ms.reviewer: jairoc
 ---

-# Azure Active Directory conditional access for VPN connectivity
+# Conditional access for VPN connectivity using Azure AD

 With [Azure Active Directory (Azure AD) conditional access](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-azure-portal), you can fine-tune how authorized users access your resources.
 With Azure AD conditional access for virtual private network (VPN) connectivity, you can help protect your VPN connections.